Definition of Accelerated Depreciation

 Accelerated Depreciation Deductions

-- Due to the use of accelerated depreciation, the reported profit of the enterprises is lower in the earlier years, which get increased in the later part of the year.
-Hence the tax liability of the enterprise in the earlier years is lower than the tax liability of the enterprise in the later years.
-Hence, we get more tax deduction in earlier years.
+- Due to the use of accelerated depreciation, the reported profit of the enterprises is lower in the earlier years, which increases in the later part of the year.
+Hence the tax liability of the enterprise in the earlier years is lower than the tax liability of the enterprise in the last years.
+Therefore, we get more tax deductions in earlier years.

-- However, it must be taken into consideration that the total tax liability of the asset does not change in total.
+- However, it must consider that the asset’s total tax liability does not change.
 It is only the timing difference of tax payment.

-- However, if we consider the time value of money, it is beneficial for the enterprise to get the income tax reduction in the earlier year as compared to the income tax deduction in a later year.
+- However, let’s consider the time value of money.
+The enterprise benefits from an income tax reduction in the earlier year compared to an income tax deduction in a later year.

-- In the case of accelerated depreciation, the asset gets fully depreciated on paper, but in reality, the asset is still in existence, and in this case, the income tax Department takes back the depreciation it has allowed earlier, which results in the loss to the enterprise.
+- In the case of accelerated depreciation, the asset fully depreciates on paper.
+However, in reality, the asset is still in existence.
+In this case, the income tax Department takes back the depreciation it has allowed earlier, which results in a loss to the enterprise.

 Impact of Accelerated Depreciation

-The following are the impact of Accelerated Depreciation
+The following is the impact of Accelerated Depreciation

-- It has a higher effect on manufacturing industries as compared to other lines of business.
+- It has a higher effect on manufacturing industries than other lines of business.

-- Apart from impacting the enterprise’s income statement, the accelerated depreciation affects the other financial ratios of the enterprise, for example, debt to asset ratio, profit margin ratio, Return on asset ratio, etc.
+- Accelerated depreciation impacts the enterprise’s debt to asset ratio, profit margin ratio, and Return on asset ratio.

 Benefits